-The following table summarizes the Company's contractual obligations and payments due by period as of December 31, 2018:
+The following table summarizes the Company's contractual obligations and payments due by period as of December 31, 2019:

-Payments Due by Period (in millions) Total Less than 1 Year 2-3 Years 4-5 5 Years e than Years Long-term debt \$ 209.4 \$ \$ 209.4 \$ \$ Interest payments on long-term debt (a) 13.6 6.8 6.8 Operating lease obligations 34.3 8.9 14.9 9.3 1.2 Capital lease obligations 0.7 0.2 0.4 0.1 Purchase obligations (b) 115.0 112.4 2.6 Pension contributions (c) 1.3 1.3 Contingent earn-out payment and deferred payment (d) 12.4 12.4 Total contractual obligations (e) \$ 386.7 \$ 142.0 \$ 234.1 \$ 9.4 \$ 1.2
+Payments Due by Period

+(in millions) Total Less than 1 Year 2-3 Years 4-5 Years More than 5 Years

+Long-term debt \$ 219.9 \$ \$ \$ 219.9 \$

+Interest payments on long-term debt (a) 27.0 6.0 12.0 9.0

+Operating lease obligations (b) 32.2 9.4 15.8 6.5 0.5

+Finance lease obligations 0.6 0.2 0.3 0.1

+Purchase obligations (c) 126.7 123.7 2.6 0.4

+Pension contributions (d) 8.2 8.2

+Contingent earn-out payment (e) 4.3 4.3

+Total contractual obligations (f) \$ 418.9 \$ 147.5 \$ 35.0 \$ 235.9 \$ 0.5

-- (a) Amounts represent estimated contractual interest payments on outstanding long-term debt. - (b) Purchase obligations primarily relate to commercial chassis and other contracts in the ordinary course of business. - (c) The Company expects to contribute up to \$1.3 million to the non-U.S. benefit plan in 2019, which represents the minimum required contribution.
-The Company does not currently expect to make any contributions to the U.S. benefit plan in 2019.
+- (a) Amounts represent estimated contractual interest payments on outstanding long-term debt. - (b) Amounts include contractual obligations associated with lease arrangements that qualify for the short-term lease exception, discussed further in Note 4 Leases to the accompanying consolidated financial statements. - (c) Purchase obligations primarily relate to commercial chassis and other contracts in the ordinary course of business. - (d) The Company expects to contribute up to \$6.9 million to the U.S. benefit plan and up to \$1.3 million to the non-U.S. benefit plan in 2020, which represent the minimum required contributions.
 Future contributions to the plans will be based on such factors as (i) annual service cost, (ii) the financial return on plan assets, (iii) interest rate movements that affect discount rates applied to plan liabilities and (iv) the value of benefit payments made.
-Due to the high degree of uncertainty regarding the potential future cash outflows associated with these plans, the Company is unable to provide a reasonably reliable estimate of the amounts and periods in which any additional liabilities might be paid. - (d) Represents the fair value of the contingent earn-out payment and deferred payment associated with the acquisition of JJE.
-For further discussion, see Note 3 Acquisitions to the accompanying consolidated financial statements.

-(e) As of December 31, 2018, the Company had a liability of approximately \$1.6 million for unrecognized tax benefits.
-For further discussion, see Note 9 - Income Taxes to the accompanying consolidated financial statements.
+Due to the high degree of uncertainty regarding the potential future cash outflows associated with these plans, the Company is unable to provide a reasonably reliable estimate of the amounts and periods in which any additional liabilities might be paid. - (e) Represents the fair value of the contingent earn-out payment associated with the acquisition of MRL.
+For further discussion, see Note 2 Acquisitions to the accompanying consolidated financial statements. - (f) As of December 31, 2019, the Company had a liability of approximately \$1.3 million for unrecognized tax benefits.
+For further discussion, see Note 10 Income Taxes to the accompanying consolidated financial statements.
 Due to the uncertainties related to these tax matters, the Company generally cannot make a reasonably reliable estimate of the period of cash settlement for this liability.
 As such, the potential future cash outflows are not included in the table above.
 We do not expect any significant change to our unrecognized tax benefits as a result of potential expiration of statute of limitations and settlements with tax authorities.

-The following table summarizes the Company's off-balance sheet arrangements and the notional amount by expiration period as of December 31, 2018:
+The following table summarizes the Company's off-balance sheet arrangements and the notional amount by expiration period as of December 31, 2019:

-Notional Amount by Expiration Period (in millions) , Less than 1 Year 2-3 Yea ears Financial standby letters of credit (a) \$ 10.7 \$ 10.7 \$ \$ Performance standby letters of credit (a) 0.6 0.6 Performance and bid bonds (b) 6.9 6.8 0.1 Repurchase obligations (c) 4.3 3.5 0.8 Total off-balance sheet arrangements \$ 22.5 \$ 21.6 \$ 0.9 \$
+Notional Amount by Expiration Period (in millions) Total Less than 1 Year 2-3 Years 4-5 Years Financial standby letters of credit (a) \$ 10.7 \$ 10.7 \$ \$ Performance standby letters of credit (a) 0.5 0.5 Performance and bid bonds (b) 12.6 11.3 1.0 0.3 Repurchase obligations (c) 3.8 3.5 0.3 Total off-balance sheet arrangements \$ 27.6 \$ 26.0 \$ 1.3 \$ 0.3